minio/minio/docs/config/README.md

 |:---|:---|:---|
 |``domain``| _string_ | Enable virtual-host-style requests i.e http://bucket.mydomain.com/object|

 By default, Minio supports path-style requests which look like http://mydomain.com/bucket/object.
-MINIO_DOMAIN environmental varialble (or `domain` in config.json) can be used to enable virtual-host-style requests.
+MINIO_DOMAIN environmental variable (or `domain` in config.json) can be used to enable virtual-host-style requests.
 If the request `Host` header matches with `(.+).mydomain.com` then the mattched pattern `$1` is used as bucket and the path is used as object.
 More information on path-style and virtual-host-style [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAPI.html)

 Example: